fergald/acroyoga/tokyo.md

 - **Mika's class** (and occasional jams) - a daytime indoor class.
   On Saturday in studioGOD in Ebisu.
   Details are on [studioGOD page](https://www.studio-god.com/blog/11137/)
+- **Mika's lady-base jams** - an evening indoor jam for women only.
+  Will be in the Nakameguaro area.
+  Mika's schedule is posted on her [Instagram](https://www.instagram.com/mikayoga.acro/)
 - **Akiko's class+jam** - an evening indoor class followed by a jam.
   On Satuday evenings.
   Usually in a studio in Jiyugaoka but sometimes moves around.